zecure/shadowd_perl/README.md

 **Shadow Daemon** is a modular **web application firewall**.
-It prevents known and unknown attacks against web applications by intercepting user input, detecting malicious content and removing it.
+It prevents attacks against web applications by intercepting requests, detecting malicious user input and removing it.

 This component can be used to connect Perl applications with the [background server](https://github.com/zecure/shadowd).

-## Documentation
+# Documentation
 For the full documentation please refer to [shadowd.zecure.org](https://shadowd.zecure.org/).

-## Installation
+# Installation
 You can install the modules with CPAN:

     cpan -i Swd::Connector